Moonbury Rings Festival Is Coming To DorchesterFriday, July 5th, 2019

 6pm – 11pm

 The first evening of the festival will feature a stunning lantern parade and grand musical performance.
 A spectacular rendition of Apollo – One Giant Leap written by local composer Geof Edge, will feature roughly 500 local school children and professional musicians at the event.
-The audience are encouraged to join in with the brand new song Touch the Moon – full details are on the Moonbury Rings website – so you can learn the song prior to the event.
+The audience can join in with the brand new song Touch the Moon – full details are on the Moonbury Rings website – so you can learn the song prior to the event.
 A giant screen showing images and films will provide a perfect backdrop to the evening.

 6pm – Event opens to audience.